Loft Conversion Guide

 Floorboards should be cramped before screwing, and all screws should be below the board surface, screws should be 55mm in length 3.5mm in width.
 Three screws should be used at each support.
 The ends of boards should be butted over joists with both boards adequately supported.
 End joists should be staggered so that they are at least two board widths apart.
 Any board should span at least three joists.

-Flooring to habitable roof space should be laid in accordance to reduce vibration and damage to existing plaster ceilings to be retained, fixing floor decking to any floors by screwing is preferably to nailing.
+Flooring to habitable roof space should be laid in accordance to reduce vibration and damage to existing plaster ceilings to be retained, fixing floor decking to any floors by screwing is preferable to nailing.

 When purlins and supports are to be removed to form usable space, alternative support must be provided to the rafters.
 It is important to establish the total function of the existing purlin since in some cases purlins and ties may provide resistance to outward thrust as well as vertical support.